delacruzjardon/mongodb-atlas-vector-search-fashion-products/README.md

 ## Create the Atlas Vector Search Index

-Please create the search index on the collection specified in the configuration file, and make sure to name the index as `default `.
+Please create the search index on the collection specified in the configuration file, and make sure to name the index as `imgfashion`.
 Use the following JSON for the index creation:

 ```json
 {